-People lose track of their money or financial property because of a change of address, death, or just plain forgetfulness.
+People lose track of their money or financial property because of a change of address, a death, or because they inherited something they didn't know about.
 As part of our mission to protect consumers, Commerce is committed to reuniting Minnesotans with money that has gone missing.

 - Dormant bank accounts